drdn/slides/PITCHME.md

 @ulend

+Note:

-Note: 1.
-Cast a wide net first and then refine, e.g., broad and shallow vs. narrow and deep.
+1. Cast a wide net first and then refine, e.g., broad and shallow vs. narrow and deep.

 2. Your initial exploration phase may be painful.
 Avoid the urge to *pre-crastinate*.
 3. Your initial ideas should be conceptual, theoretical, high-level
 4. Look for thematic trends in seemingly disparate or unrelated topics
 5. Reduce these themes into a set of core vocabulary terms--these will become your search keywords

++++

+### Use references to your advantage

+@ul

+- Works cited = more articles for you
+- Search the works of a single author

 +++